xcatliu/react-ie8/README.md

 npm install --save es5-shim console-polyfill
 ```

-Then insert the code below *to the beginning of your entry file*:
+Then insert the code *into the beginning of your entry file*:

 ```js
 require('es5-shim');